 Ray Ciancaglini, of Geneva, New York, was an aspiring middleweight boxer (1966-1974) who showed promise of a successful career.
 That Ray Ciancaglini is gone.

+Ray suffers from Dementia Pugilistica, also known as Chronic Traumatic Encephalopathy, Pugilistic Parkinson's Syndrome, Boxer's Syndrome or Punch-Drunk Syndrome, which is a neurological disorder that affects career boxers and others who receive multiple blows to the head.
 The condition develops over a period of years, with average onset of 16 years after the start of a career in boxing.
-Symptoms manifest as dementia, or a declining mental ability, and Parkinson's-like tremors and a lack of coordination.
+Symptoms manifest as dementia, with a decline in mental ability, Parkinson's-like tremors and lack of coordination.